determinedWaffle/ThumbsCheck/_CONTRIBUTING.md

   be a blank line and then a more detailed description of the commit.
 This can be as detailed as you want, so dig into details here and keep the first line short.

-### Rebase upstream changes into your branch
+### Step 5: Rebase upstream changes into your branch

-Once you are done making changes, you can begin the process of getting your code merged into the main repo.
-Step 1 is to rebase upstream changes to the master branch into yours by running this command from your branch:
+Once you are done making changes, run this command:

 ```bash
 git pull --rebase upstream master